Steve-Shambles/head2head/README.md

 This program is Freeware and the source code comes under the MIT Licence, but the program as a whole remains (c) Steve Shambles.

-V0.81: Added Luton to list of teams
+V0.81: Added Luton to list of teams.

 V0.82: Updated results to end of season 22-2023, + updated help file + some minor tinkering.

 ![Alt Text](https://github.com/Steve-Shambles/head2head/blob/main/data/h2h_v0802_screenshot.png)